radiant-rstats/docker/README.md

 ```bash
 docker run --rm -p 80:80 -p 8787:8787 -p 8888:8888 -v ~:/home/rstudio vnijs/rsm-msba
 ```

+You can start the `rsm-msba` container on macOS using `launch-mac.command` and on Windows using `launch-windows.sh`.
+On Windows you will need Git Bash installed as referenced above.

 An alternative approach is to use `docker-compose` and the command below after cloning the repo: